 This article on Agile Testing assumes that you already understand Agile software development methodology (Scrum, Extreme Programming, or other flavors of Agile).
-Also, it discusses the idea at a high level and does not give you the specifics.

 Agile Testing Manifesto